-The bypass odorizer is also a simple and inexpensive method for a small system and is still used today.
+The bypass odorizer is also a simple and inexpensive method for a small system used today.
 In this process, a portion of a gas stream diverts to a tank that contains liquid odorant.
 Most of these systems even include wicks to increase vaporization.
 The amount of gas diverted is dependent on the flow in the pipeline.
-The diverted gas flows on top of the odorant and leaves the tank, saturated, returning to the gas pipeline, thus odorizing it.
+The diverted gas flows on top of the odorant and leaves the tank saturated, returning to the gas pipeline, thus odorizing it.

 While these systems are easy to fill, easy to install and replace, they also have significant disadvantages.
 When flow widely varies, the odorizer will not track flow; therefore, the odorization is not accurate.
 Liquid contamination also hinders the evaporative process.
 If water is a contaminant, even at 0.5% (by volume), and temperatures fall below freezing, the odorizer will stop working.
 These odorizers also need to have their sight glass checked every month.
-While it is easy to refill the tank with the odorant, each time it is performed, a significant amount of odorized gas is released to the atmosphere.
+While it is easy to refill the tank with the odorant, a significant amount of odorized gas releases into the atmosphere during each refill.

-As injection-type odorizers are designed more cost-effectively to service smaller systems, the bypass odorizer will become obsolete.
+As injection-type odorizers become more cost-effective to service smaller systems, the bypass odorizer will become obsolete.

 Variations of Evaporation Systems